TYPE II (SOFT) ANODIZE

 Used on a variety of different stainless steel alloys, passivation is a non-electrolytic finishing process that removes free iron from the surface of the metal to help prevent rust.

 Removes a thin layer of material, anodize, or other plating to create images, text, or leave areas electrically conductive.
 Useful for the marking of custom company logos, part numbers, and other artwork.
 We specialize in the etching and marking of anodized aluminum, leaving a white mark.
 We also laser mark stainless steel which leaves a darker mark that provides more contrast in comparison to the lighter color mark made on bare aluminum.
+With 4 laser marking machines we can handle any volume job needed.

 APA’s non streak bright dip provides a bright finish with a more reliable even finish compared to traditional bright dip solutions.
 Commonly used for cosmetic parts that need to have a bright and vibrant color.
 The effectiveness of this process is dependent on types of alloys used.